jesserogers/jesserogers.github.io/_posts/projects/2018-01-31-adaptiva-academy-search.md

 </div>
 </div>

-I thought it would be cool if users could sort results by date or relevance after submitting their query, so we created some new UI elements to allow for that.
+I thought it would be cool if users could sort results by date or relevance after submitting their query, so I created some new UI elements to allow for that.

 <div class="callout">
 <div class="callout-content">